Hollie Hughes (politician): Election to the Senate

 In November 2018, Hughes won the most votes in the Liberal Party's New South Wales Senate preselection ballot for the 2019 federal election, and was placed first on the Coalition's Senate ticket for the state.
 She and runner-up Andrew Bragg out-polled an incumbent senator, Jim Molan, who had been placed in the "unwinnable" fourth position on the ticket, below the candidate for the National Party.

 Hughes is currently the Co-Chair of the Parliamentary Friends of Autism, as well as the Parliamentary Friends of Australian Books and Writers.

 In May 2024, Hughes accused Fatima Payman of "supporting terrorists" after Payman accused Israel of committing genocide during Gaza war and used phrase "from the river to the sea Palestine will be free".
+Hughes is a Zionist.

-Hughes is a member of the centre-right faction of the Liberal Party.
+Hughes was a member of the centre-right faction of the Liberal Party.

 Hughes endorsed Sussan Ley for the 2025 Liberal Party of Australia leadership election.

 In November 2025, Hughes resigned from the Liberal Party live on radio station 2GB.
+In May 2026, Hughes joined One Nation.